-- voisniff.daemon.bpf: Sets the basic packet filter applied by voisniff-ng module when capturing packets on network interfaces. - · voisniff.deamon.external interfaces: List of network interfaces where voisniff-ng will listen for packets. - voisniff.deamon.internal_interfaces: List of network interfaces that voisniff-ng will ignore for capturing packets.
-These are used for internal communication among Sipwise C5 modules.
-Default: lo (→ the loopback interface) - voisniff.daemon.filter.exclude and voisniff.daemon.filter.include: Additional filter to determine packets that need to be excluded from / included in capturing. - voisniff.deamon.start: Change to yes if you want voisniff-ng start at boot.
-Default is no. - · voisniff.daemon.threads per interface: Controls how many threads per enabled sniffing interface should be launched.
+- voisniff.daemon.filter.exclude and voisniff.daemon.filter.include: Additional filter to determine packets that need to be excluded from / included in capturing. - voisniff.deamon.start: Change to yes if you want voisniff-ng start at boot.
+Default is no. - · voisniff.daemon.threads\per\interface: Controls how many threads per enabled sniffing interface should be launched.